 Often people will visit our stores wearing a paper or plastic hat, saddened they bought a fake Panama.
 Most of the Panamas online are either 'paper straw' or 'polypropylene'.
 While the paper hats breathe, they also fall apart if you sweat in them.
 The polypropylene (plastic) hats are the worst.
 They will last for thousands of years, but it's like wearing a rubber cap, making you hot, sweaty and very uncomfortable in the sun.

 The easiest way to tell if it is a handwoven Panama is to look at the centre of the top.
 If the straw spirals out like the photo, then it is the real deal.
 If it is square, then it is not a Panama.
 Sometimes the hats will be hot iron branded inside the crown as proof of origin, but not always.

 To most of the world, a Panama is just a style of white hat.
-Last century, the 'Panama' name was carefully protected, but with the advent of the internet, everyone is calling any hat a Panama, which makes things a bit tricky.
+Everyone is calling their hat a Panama, which makes things a bit tricky.
 Work with a reputable hatmaker, and you won't have to worry.
 For a magnificent read have a look at a Glimpse inside The Workshops of the Worlds Finest Panama Hatmakers from the New York Times.

 IS IT WORTH THE EFFORT TO BUY A REAL PANAMA?